 What’s the difference?

-If you choose to apply and are approved for a debt consolidation loan, you’ll receive a lump sum to pay off your balances — combining your debts into one loan with a single payment, interest rate, and loan term.
+If approved for a debt consolidation loan, you’ll receive a lump sum to pay off your balances — combining your debts into one loan with a single payment, interest rate, and loan term.

-Debt settlement — sometimes referred to as debt relief — is the process of paying off balances by negotiating with creditors to settle a debt for less than what’s owed.
-In exchange, your outstanding balance will be considered paid in full.
+Debt settlement is the process of paying off negotiated balances which are less than what’s owed.
+In exchange, your outstanding balance is considered paid in full.
 While paying less than what you owe may sound appealing, debt settlement could have negative repercussions.
+See below for more detail.

 Debt management programs help you negotiate with current creditors to come up with a way to help you repay your outstanding balances without lowering the balance you owe.
 Unlike debt consolidation, your balances will not be combined under one loan.
 Instead, you’ll make a monthly payment to a credit counseling service which negotiates on your behalf to lower your interest rate and establish a repayment period.